 TIPS TO SHOW CONFIDENCE

-- Entering the room standing tall with shoulders back, placing your personal items near the door, and making your way to your mark without direction from casting.
+- Enter the room standing tall with shoulders back.
+Place your personal items near the door, and make your way to your mark without direction from casting.

 - Eye contact and a smile for all the folks “on the couch.”

-- Slating your name with your full voice and as a statement.
+- Slate your name with your full voice and as a statement.

-- Entering and exiting the audition room with pace (as to respect their time) but never allowing yourself to feel “rushed” – this is your time.
+- Enter and exit the audition room with pace (as to respect their time) but never allowing yourself to feel “rushed” – this is your time.

 When the director gives you feedback on a take, it means one of two things: You’re really close and they want to see more, or you’re way off the mark.
 Just listen and trust them, they are trying to help.

 And please, wait for them to finish their thought before you cut them off with a “yup” or an “I get it”.
-Maybe you don’t get it, then you have egg all over your face.
-I see this one so often in the room and I just want to shake the person and say “Let the man talk!”
+Because maybe you don’t get it, then you have egg all over your face.
+I see this one so often in the room and I just want to shake the person and say “Let the man talk!
+He’s trying to help you!”

 The impression you want to leave them with is that you are someone who will show up on time, know their lines, and listen when they give direction.